 Unlike G Plan and some other known British makers McIntosh and A Younger seemed to have tried out various designs that mustn’t have been put into long-term production .
-Some presumably because they didn’t prove popular with those all important people the retailers , other maybe because they were too expensive to make .
+In the 1960’s and early 1970’s they would often bring out a model that was introduced at exhibitions like the one held in Earls Court ,and this is probably one of these.
+Some presumably because they didn’t prove popular with those all important people the retailers.

-The other feature which isn’t very obvious in the photos is that the top surface is slightly concave in form with a very slight curve to it .
-A nice feature which along with the use of walnut on the doors would have added to the manufacturing costs at the time , and thus the ticket price in the shops .
+The feature which isn’t very obvious in the photos is that the top surface is slightly concave in form with a very slight curve to it .
+A nice feature which along with the use of a nicely grained veneer on the doors would have added to the manufacturing costs at the time and thus the ticket price in the shops.
 As with all McIntosh cabinet pieces from the 1960s the quality of manufacture is excellent , and of a standard that will only be found today on the most expensive pieces you’ll see for sale new , whereas at the time it was standard for mid-market makers like McIntosh .
 Also slightly unusual are the brass catches and interior fittings that are a step up from the usual ones found on McIntosh sideboards .

 Materials: teak and walnut veneers